-I am a PhD student in the Astronomy and Astrophysics group at the University of Warwick.
+I'm Catriona McDonald (she/her), a PhD student in the Astronomy and Astrophysics group at the University of Warwick.
 My supervisor is Dimitri Veras and I work on computational and theoretical post-main-sequence planetary system science.

 My current research looks at the fate of exo-asteroids on extremely eccentric orbits around white dwarf stars.

 White dwarf planetary debris dependence on physical structure distributions within asteroid belts C. H. McDonald & D. Veras, 2021, MNRAS, 506, 3, 4031-4047

 Constraining the origin of the planetary debris surrounding ZTF J0139+5245 through rotational fission of a triaxial asteroid D. Veras, C. H. McDonald, V. Makarov, 2020, MNRAS, 492, 4, 5291-5296

 Linking the formation and fate of exo-Kuiper belts within Solar System analogues D. Veras, K. Reichert, F. Flammini Dotti, M. X. Cai, A. J. Mustill, A. Shannon, C. H. McDonald, S. Portegies Zwart, M. B. N. Kouwenhoven, R. Spurzem, 2020, MNRAS, 493, 4, 5062-5078